 Turn heat to medium-low.
 Add Asparagus and Snap Peas to pan and season with Salt and Pepper.
 Cook, stirring occasionally, until vegetables are cooked through, but still firm, 4-5 minutes.

-Remove pan from heat, add Salmon on top of Vegetables, skin side-up and top with Green Onions.
+Remove pan from heat, add Salmon on top of Vegetables, skin side-up and put the skillet into the preheated oven for 2-3 minutes, just to ensure that the Salmon is warm upon serving.
+Remove from oven and top with Green Onion.

 I'm an Ohio Native and resided in the Buckeye State for the first 27 years of my life.
 In June of 2017, my boyfriend, Mike, and I moved to beautiful downtown St. Petersburg (job relocation for him- I didn't take much convincing) and we have reveled in every incredible moment of our journey here.
 I have a genuine passion for cooking and a love affair with food- I'm deeply infatuated with the art, experimentation and theatrics of it all.
 On weekends (and when I'm not in the kitchen), Mike and I try to cross a restaurant, brewery, cocktail bar, and local event (or two) off of our ever-growing list of places to experience in our fabulous city.